liamelgie/waizatsu/README.md

 ````HTML
 <script nomodule src="waizatsu-fallback.js"></script>
 ````
-> Also not yet published 🐻
+> Not yet published, bear with me 🐻

 ## Hello World
 The following is the most simple use of Waizatsu: